 With an outdoor swimming pool and pavilion, Law Memorial Park has been a hub of activity in Briarcliff Manor since its inception in the early 1900s.

-Walter Law, the founder, the founder of Briarcliff village, donated land to make the park in 1917, and the original swimming pool was constructed in the same location as it is today in 1927.
+Walter Law, the founder of Briarcliff village, donated land to build the park in 1917, and the original swimming pool was constructed in the same location as it is today in 1927.

 The park was originally named Liberty Park, but village officials changed its name in the 1950s to honor Law.

 Today the park has a retention pond, paved trails, four tennis courts, a kiddie pool and children's playground, a pavilion and a 116-by-75-foot swimming pool.
 The pavilion includes changing and locker rooms on its lower level, and a summertime concession stand on its upper level.
 The Briarcliff Manor Public Library is also located on one side of the park.

 "Law Memorial Park is the jewel of our park system," said Henry Jamin, the superintendent of recreation in Briarcliff.

 From 1999 to 2001, Law Park underwent a major $4 million renovation to accommodate more people around the pool.
 A former bathhouse on the north side of the pool was demolished, and a new pavilion on the east side of the pool was constructed. .
 Temporary trailers with showers and changing rooms were put in during that construction..

 In addition, the Law Park pond was restructured so that it was deeper and took up less area, allowing for a grassy seating area with umbrellas placed on the south side of the pool.

 "There was a time when the pond and pool shared a wall," Jamin said.
 "In the 1960s when it rained really hard, pond water would spill into the pool, along with frogs, fish and turtles."